(Above) "Grow, but Never Grow Up" by Nate Frizzell.

 - The completed policy was submitted to the LA County Audit Committee for review in February 2020.

-- Los Angeles County Supervisor Hilda L. Solis introduced a motion, co-authored by Supervisor Sheila Kuehl, to adopt the policy at the June 23, 2020 Los Angeles County Board of Supervisors meeting, where it was unanimously adopted by the Board.
+- On June 23, 2020, Los Angeles County Supervisor Hilda L. Solis introduced a motion, co-authored by Supervisor Sheila Kuehl, to adopt the policy, which was unanimously adopted by the Board of Supervisors.

-- On April 20, 2021, Chair Hilda J. Solis authored a motion, co-authored by Supervisor Sheila Kuehl, to expand on the policy.
-Their motion funds a "needs assessment," which will provide a baseline of knowledge about where County arts and culture resources are allocated, including a publicly available asset map that shows County investments in facilities, grants, programming, and resources.
+- On April 20, 2021, Supervisor Hilda L. Solis authored a motion, co-authored by Supervisor Sheila Kuehl, to fund a "needs assessment" to provide a baseline of knowledge about where County arts and culture resources are allocated, including a publicly available asset map that shows County investments in facilities, grants, programming, and resources.
 From it, gaps and areas of need based on demographics and geography can be identified, then addressed.

 - On October 5, 2021, the Board of Supervisors unanimously passed a motion by Supervisor Solis, and co-authored by Supervisor Kuehl, that directed the Department of Workforce Development, Aging, and Community Services; the LA City/County Native American Indian Commission; and the Department of Arts and Culture to hire a consultant to facilitate the development of a Land Acknowledgment policy, protocol, and toolkit, thereby advancing an element of the Cultural Policy.